 I’d like to take all the credit for this interesting version of eggplant dip, but I can’t; it’s minimally adapted from Paul Gayler’s A Passion for Vegetables where its called Bhurtho (Smoked Eggplant Dip).

 From the name he gives it, I suspect Gayler was going for an Indian-style dish, yet the almonds and the lack of cumin, garam masala, or other spices set it apart.

 D and I liked this dip well enough to make a meal of it with red and yellow peppers, zucchini slices, and toasted pita wedges for dipping.
 (E, our resident eggplant-hater, tasted it, at least, but stuck to hummus for her dipping.)
-We both enjoyed the spiciness of the chile and the surprise burst of flavor from the ginger; all in all, it was good for a change of pace, but it’s not going to replace my beloved baba ganoush any time soon!
+We both enjoyed the spiciness of the chile and the surprise burst of flavor from the ginger.
+All in all, it was good for a change of pace, but it’s not going to completely replace my beloved baba ganoush!

 Roasted Eggplant-Almond Dip